mdn/content/files/en-us/web/css/@font-face/index.md

 - {{cssxref("@font-face/size-adjust", "size-adjust")}}
   - : Defines a multiplier for glyph outlines and metrics associated with this font.
 This makes it easier to harmonize the designs of various fonts when rendered at the same font size.
 - {{cssxref("@font-face/src", "src")}}
   - : Specifies references to font resources including hints about the font format and technology.
+It is required for the @font-face rule to be valid.
 - {{cssxref("@font-face/unicode-range", "unicode-range")}}
   - : The range of Unicode code points to be used from the font.